MeleTOP: Program history

 The name of the show is a play on the Malay word "meletup", meaning "explosive".

 MeleTOP first aired in 2012, with host Neelofa and Nabil Ahmad as hosts.

 The program usually includes banter between the co-hosts, a comedic parody ("Parodi") segment, and celebrity guests from the Malay-speaking entertainment industry promoting their work.

 The program is broadcast live, and was performed before a studio audience until March 2020, when it was recorded in an empty studio due to the COVID-19 pandemic.

 In 2016, MeleTOP apologized for airing a video with an actor in blackface.
 The video was intended to parody Malaysian singer Yuna and African-American singer Usher performing the song "Crush", in Philadelphia, which had drawn criticism in Malaysia for the pair hugging on stage.

 Neelofa left the show in December 2019, with an announcement during the programme, surprising the audience and her co-host.
-Since then her role has been filled by a series of rotating celebrity guest hosts, including Erra Fazira, Shweta Sekhon, Nora Danish, Elly Mazlein and Sherry Al-Hadad.
+Since then her role has been filled by a series of rotating celebrity guest hosts, including Erra Fazira, Shweta Sekhon, Nora Danish, Elly Mazlein and Sherry Alhadad.

+In 2022, the series celebrates 10th anniversary, and at the same time, former TV3 personality, Hawa Rizwana became the new co-host of the series, replacing Neelofa who left in 2019.